 Feeding activity of D. citri was measured indirectly by quantifying honeydew excretion of adults during exposure to leaf surfaces treated with various concentrations of cyantraniliprole.
-The experiment was arranged as a randomized complete block design with seven treatments and each treatment was replicated at least six times.
-Seven treatments consisted of six concentrations $(0.13, 0.63, 1.25, 2.50, 5.00 \text{ and } 10.00 \mu g \text{ AI mL}^{-1})$ of cyantraniliprole (HGW 10SE) dissolved in water and a control (water only).
-Bioassay arenas consisted of agar (Fisher Scientific, Fair Lawn, NJ) coated 60-mm plastic disposable Petri dishes (Thermo Fisher Scientific, Waltham, MA).
+The experiment was arranged as a randomized complete block design with seven treatments, and each treatment was replicated at least 6 times.
+Seven treatments consisted of six concentrations (0.13, 0.63, 1.25, 2.50, 5.00 and 10.00 $\mu g$ Al mL $^{-1})$ of cyantraniliprole (HGW 10SE) dissolved in water and a control (water only).
+Bioassay arenas consisted of agar-coated (Fisher Scientific, Fair Lawn, NJ) 60 mm plastic disposable petri dishes (Thermo Fisher Scientific, Waltham, MA).
 Fresh citrus leaves collected from insecticide-free Valencia orange trees maintained in a greenhouse were used for all bioassays.
-Leaf disks 60 mm in diameter were excised, dipped in the treatment (insecticide or water) solutions for 30 s, and allowed to air-dry in a fume hood for 1 h prior to use in the bioassays.
-After 1 h, the leaf discs were placed in Petri dishes and five adults of mixed gender were transferred into each dish using a camel hair brush.
-The Petri dish was sealed with a lid lined with 60 mm Whatman filter paper (Whatman International Ltd, Kent, UK).
-Petri dishes were wrapped with parafilm, turned upside down and transferred into temperature-controlled growth chambers (Percival Scientific, Inc., Perry, IA) set at $24 \pm 1^{\circ}$ C, 50 ± 5% RH and a 14:10 (L:D) photoperiod.
-After 48 h, filter papers were collected and subjected to a ninhydrin (Sigma-Aldrich, St Louis, MO) test to count honeydew droplets.The number of honeydew droplets was compared among concentrations of cyantraniliprole by one-way ANOVA, followed by Fisher's protected LSD mean separation test (PROC GLM).
+Leaf discs 60 mm in diameter were excised, dipped in the treatment (insecticide or water) solutions for 30 s and allowed to air dry in a fume hood for 1 h prior to use in the bioassays.
+After 1 h, the leaf discs were placed in petri dishes, and five adults of mixed gender were transferred into each dish using a camel hair brush.
+The petri dish was sealed with a lid lined with 60 mm Whatman filter paper (Whatman International Ltd, Kent, UK).
+Petri dishes were wrapped with parafilm, turned upside down and transferred into temperature-controlled growth chambers (Percival Scientific, Inc., Perry, IA) set at 24 $\pm$ 1 $^\circ$ C and 50 $\pm$ 5% RH with a 14:10 h light:dark photoperiod.
+After 48 h, filter papers were collected and subjected to a ninhydrin (Sigma-Aldrich, St Louis, MO) test to count honeydew droplets.
+The number of honeydew droplets was compared among concentrations of cyantraniliprole by oneway ANOVA, followed by Fisher's protected LSD mean separation test (PROC GLM).

-2.5 Effect of cyantraniliproleon settling behavior of D. citri
+2.5 Effect of cyantraniliprole on settling behavior of D. citri